ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

 A ``while`` loop executes the body of the loop as long as (or while) a Boolean condition is true.
 When the condition is false, we exit the loop and continue with the statements that are after the body of the ``while`` loop.
 If the condition is false the first time you check it, the body of the loop will not execute.

 Notice the ``while`` statement looks a lot like an ``if`` statement, but it runs more than once.
-The curly brackets { } are optional when there is just 1 statement following the condition, but it is a good idea to put them in anyway because loops often have more than 1 statement in the body.
+The curly brackets { } are optional when there is just 1 statement following the condition, but required if there are more than 1 statement in the loop.
+In the AP exam, they will always use curly brackets, which is a good practice to follow.

 .. code-block:: java